olejardamir/playground-basic/README.md

 * [ ] Create a text file containing 20 different last names

-* [ ] Modify 'MainRun' so that instead of searching for patients with last name 'SMITH', it reads in the contents of this file and for each last name queries for patients with that last name
+* [ ] Modify 'SampleClient' so that instead of searching for patients with last name 'SMITH', it reads in the contents of this file and for each last name queries for patients with that last name

 * [ ] Print the average response time for these 20 searches by implementing an IClientInterceptor that uses